 Also visit a guest article by Kelly R. Fineman featured on this website.
 [Read post, how to critique rhyming children’s poems->http://cynthealiu.com/2006/06/06/81/how-to-crtitique-rhyming-childrens-poems/].

 Here are the common things I notice when I evaluate picture book manuscripts.

-- In my opinion, picture books structure and rhythm, much like a tune.
+- In my opinion, a picture book’s structure and rhythm are much like a tune.
 If I can’t hear your song when I’m reading your manuscript, the result is a text which reads like “heavy metal”.
 Discordant and jumbled.
 A tuneless picture book may have a beginning that’s too long, a middle that’s too short, and an abrupt ending.

 Here is where you get to benefit even more from the fruits of my labor.
 You know all those free-tiques I do?
 After a while, I notice tendencies among you writers.
 I’ve seen some of the “issues” enough I’ve given them special names.